carlosp420/nymphalidae_diversification/MS_revised.md

 ## Methods

 ### Data
-For analyses, we used the phylogenetic trees from the study of @wahlberg2009 that were generated using DNA sequence data from 10 gene regions for 398 of the 540 valid genera in Nymphalidae.
-We employed @wahlberg2009 maximum clade credibility tree (MCC tree) (Fig. 1) as well as a random sample of 1000 trees from their BEAST run after burnin.
+For analyses, we used the phylogenetic trees from the study of Wahlberg et al. (2009) [@wahlberg2009] that were generated using DNA sequence data from 10 gene regions for 398 of the 540 valid genera in Nymphalidae.
+We employed the maximum clade credibility tree (MCC tree) (Fig. 1) as well as a random sample of 1000 trees from their BEAST run after burnin [@wahlberg2009].
 Their original BEAST run was for 40 million generations.
 We used a burnin of 25 million generations and took a random sample of 1000 trees using Burntrees v.0.1.9 <http://www.abc.se/~nylander/> (supp. mat.
 5) in order to correct for phylogenetic uncertainty when performing the diversification analyses.

-Species richness data for Nymphalidae genera were compiled from several sources including the specialist-curated lists on <http://tolweb.org>, @lamas2004 and curated lists of Global Butterfly Names project (<http://www.ucl.ac.uk/taxome/gbn/>).
+Species richness data for Nymphalidae genera were compiled from several sources including the specialist-curated lists on <http://tolweb.org>, Lamas (2004) [@lamas2004] and curated lists of Global Butterfly Names project (<http://www.ucl.ac.uk/taxome/gbn/>).
-We assigned the species numbers of genera not included in the phylogeny to the closest related genus that was included in @wahlberg2009 study according to available phylogenetic studies [@matos2013; @brower2010; @kodandaramaiah2010;
+We assigned the species numbers of genera not included in the phylogeny to the closest related genus that was included in Wahlberg et al. (2009) [@wahlberg2009] study according to available phylogenetic studies [@matos2013; @brower2010; @kodandaramaiah2010;
 @kodandaramaiah2010a; @ortiz2013; @desilva2010; @freitas2004; @pena2006;
 @penz1999; @silva2008; @pena2011; @pena2010], taxonomical classification and
 morphological resemblance when no phylogenies were available (supp. mat.
 3).

-Hostplant data for Nymphalidae species were compiled from several sources including @ackery1988, HOSTS database (<http://bit.ly/YI7nwW>), @dyer2002,
+Hostplant data for Nymphalidae species were compiled from several sources including [@ackery1988], HOSTS database (<http://bit.ly/YI7nwW>), [@dyer2002;
-@beccaloni2008, @janzen2009 and others (supp. mat.
+@beccaloni2008; @janzen2009] and others (supp. mat.
 15--16) for a total of 6586
 hostplant records, including 428 Nymphalidae genera and 143 plant families and 1070 plant genera.
 It was not possible to find any hostplant data for 35 butterfly genera.